stanleyqubit/MWSE/docs/source/apis/tes3.md

 ### `tes3.getAnimationActionTiming`
 <div class="search_terms" style="display: none">getanimationactiontiming, animationactiontiming</div>

 This function fetches a dictionary of the timings of the action keys for a specific animation group on an actor.
 The actor is required, as different actors can use different animations.
 The result is a table with action names as keys, and timings as values.
+The function will return nil if the actor does not have that animation group, or if the actor's animations are not active.

 ```lua
 local result = tes3.getAnimationActionTiming({ reference = ..., group = ... })